mstable/mStable-contracts/contracts/emissions/README.md

 The emissions controller will maintain the weighted votes for each dial.
 If a voter’s voting power changes, then the dial weight will be updated.
 This can be from staking, withdrawing or changes to delegation.

-To prevent voters from just giving all the MTA to themselves, each staking contract will receive 10% of the MTA distributions each week.
-There are currently two staking contracts so that’s 20% of the MTA rewards going to the stakers.
+To prevent voters from just giving all the MTA to themselves, each staking contract will receive maximum of 10% of the MTA distributions each week.
+There are currently two staking contracts so that’s a maximum of 20% of the MTA rewards going to the stakers.

 To generate more value for the MTA holders, the Protocol revenue will be used to buy MTA and distribute to stakers.
 This incentivises the voters to maximise the protocols revenues.